BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ##

-1. Launch a RedHat EC2 instance, and create 3 volumes in the same AZ as your EC2 instance.
+1. Launch a RedHat EC2 instance, and create 3 volumes in the same AZ as your EC2 instance